 Two of my friends, Richele and Sara Elizabeth, talk about homeschooling their special needs kids (Richele’s dyslexic daughter and Sara Elizabeth’s autistic sons) in Homeschooling Day by Day, so check out the ebook if you need encouragement in this area.

-Learning to teach a timid little girl with a complex about school work is a bigger challenge than mastering geometry!
+Learning to teach timid little readers- who have a complex about school work- is a bigger challenge than mastering geometry!
 (Okay, maybe not.
 I really stink at math.)

 Sometimes, it’s still hard.